 As required by regulations in China, we participate in various government statutory social security plans, including a pension contribution plan, a medical insurance plan, an unemployment insurance plan, a work-related injury insurance plan, a maternity insurance plan and a housing provident fund.
 We are required under PRC law to contribute to social security plans at specified percentages of the salaries, bonuses and certain allowances of our employees up to a maximum amount specified by the local government from time to time.
-As we wind down our legacy marketplace lending platform business and transitioning into our new business, we anticipate the number of employees will continue to drop, lifestyle and consumption loans operations will be completely regrouped into loan repayment and collection services and our legacy wealth management function will be converted into investor service centers.

 We enter into standard labor contracts with our employees.
-We also enter into standard confidentiality and non-compete agreements with our executive officers.
+We also enter into standard confidentiality and noncompete agreements with our executive officers.
 See "Item 6.
 Directors, Senior Management and Employees-B. Compensation-Employment Agreements."